George's Marvellous Medicine: Plot

 While eight-year-old George Kranky's parents are out grocery shopping, his elderly maternal grandmother bosses him around and bullies him.
 She intimidates him by saying that she likes to eat insects and he wonders briefly if she's a witch.
-To punish her for her regular abuse, he decides to make a magic medicine to replace her old prescription one.
+As a punishment for her regular abuse, he decides to make a magic medicine to replace her old prescription one.
 He collects a variety of ingredients from around the family farm including deodorant and shampoo from the bathroom, floor polish from the laundry room, horseradish sauce and gin from the kitchen, animal medicines, engine oil and anti-freeze from the garage, and brown paint to mimic the colour of the original medicine.

 After cooking the ingredients in the kitchen, George gives it as medicine to his grandmother, who grows as tall as the house, bursting through the roof.
 When she doesn't believe it was him who made her do so, he proves it to her by feeding the medicine to one of his father's chickens, which grows ten times its original size.
 As they return home, Mr. and Mrs. Kranky can't believe their eyes when they see the giant chicken and grandmother.
 Mr. Kranky grows very excited at the thought of rearing giant animals.
 He has George feed the medicine to the rest of the farm's animals, causing them to become giants as well.
 However, his grandmother begins complaining about being ignored and stuck in the house, so Mr. Kranky hires a crane to remove her from it.
 Her extreme height has her sleeping in the barn for the next few nights.

 The following morning, Mr. Kranky is still excited about George's medicine and announces that he and George shall make gallons of it to sell to farmers around the world, which would make his family rich.
 George attempts to recreate it but is unable to remember all the ingredients.
 The second version makes a chicken's legs grow extremely long, and the third elongates another one's neck to bizarre proportions.
 The fourth has the opposite effect of the first and makes animals shrink.
 George's grandmother, now even more angry because she has to sleep in the barn, storms over and starts complaining loudly that she's once again sick of being ignored.
 She sees the cup of medicine in George's hand and erroneously mistakes it for tea.
 Much to his and Mrs. Kranky's horror, and Mr. Kranky's delight, she drinks the entire cup and shrinks so much that she vanishes completely.
-At first, Mrs. Kranky is shocked, confused, and distraught about her mother's sudden and very strange disappearance, but soon accepts that she was becoming a nuisance anyway.
+Mrs. Kranky is initially shocked, confused, and distraught about her mother's sudden and strange disappearance, but soon accepts that she was becoming a nuisance anyway.
 In the last page, George is left to think about the implications of his actions, feeling as though they had granted him access to the edge of a magic world.